zoroloco/druidia/app-web/README.md

 npm run resources - copies the resources folder to the dist folder. npm run build     - runs html and resources scripts, but also compiles the ts and moves js output to dist folder. npm run deploy    - runs build, but also minifies the bundle.js to a bundle.min.js ready for production.

+#Note:
+The NPM command:  npm run html, which copies all the html files to the dist/html folder works for Linux/MAC.
+For windows, please add the quotes for it to work.
+See below.

+"html": "copyfiles -f 'app/src/**/*.html' dist/html && copyfiles -f app/src/index.html dist/",